Passive House Glazing

 A true Passivhaus window system consists of four distinct engineering elements:

-- Low-E (Low-Emissivity) Coatings: Microscopically thin metal oxide layers applied to the internal glass faces.
-These coatings allow short-wave solar radiation (light and natural warmth) to enter the home but block long-wave infrared heat from bouncing back outside.
+1. Low-E (Low-Emissivity) Coatings — Microscopically thin metal-oxide layers on the internal glass faces.
+They let short-wave solar radiation (light and warmth) in, but block long-wave infrared heat from escaping back out.

-- Noble Gas Cavities: The spaces between the three glass panes are not filled with regular air.
-Instead, they are filled with dense, non-reactive gases—typically Argon or Krypton—which drastically slow down convective heat transfer within the unit.
+2. Noble Gas Cavities — The spaces between the three panes are filled not with air but with dense, non-reactive Argon or Krypton, drastically slowing convective heat transfer inside the unit.

-- Insulated Frame Profiles: A window is only as good as its frame.
-Passivhaus frames feature deep, multi-chambered internal profiles packed with insulation (like cork, foam, or engineered timber cores) to match the thermal resistance of the glass itself.
+4. Insulated Frame Profiles — A window is only as good as its frame.
+Passivhaus frames use deep, multi-chambered profiles packed with insulation (cork, foam, or engineered timber cores) to match the thermal resistance of the glass itself.

 Understanding the Physics: U-Values vs. G-Values